-- Communication Network Requirements Communication network redundancy requirements to the NYISO are based on total MWs enrolled in DSASP. - Requirement if total enrollment by DSASP Provider is >25 MWs.
-A completely redundant communication configuration is required (recommended for all DSASP Providers, regardless of size), consisting of: - 2 different communication vendors - \circ \circ 2 sets of network components \circ Minimum of 2 ICCP nodes
+- 1. Communication Network Requirements Communication network redundancy requirements to the NYISO are based on total MWs enrolled in DSASP. - Requirement if total enrollment by DSASP Provider is >25 MWs.
+A completely redundant communication configuration is required (recommended for all DSASP Providers, regardless of size), consisting of: - o 2 different communication vendors - ○ 2 sets of network components Minimum of 2 ICCP nodes

-- Requirement if total enrollment by DSASP Provider is <25 MW: A single-loop communication configuration is required, consisting of: - $\circ 1 \mbox{ communications vendor } \circ 1 \mbox{ set of network components } \circ 1 \mbox{ ICCP node }$ - The DSASP Provider and the NYISO will jointly complete their respective vendor agreements to establish the direct communications.
-This agreement is required by the vendor to connect the DSASP Provider to the NYISO over the network it manages. - 2.
-Hardware and Software Requirements - Contact communication vendor to establish a link to the NYISO □ Establish a contract with the communications vendor: Select a circuit type and bandwidth Obtain the Virtual Private LAN Service MPLS (Multi-Protocol Label Switching) - Identify Communication Network Hardware \circ Router(s) used must be capable of router to router encryption \circ Firewall(s) usage is highly recommended - Select the software solution to handle ICCP communication. - Software must support Blocks 1 and 2 as both the client and the server. - Configure Hardware and Software for ICCP Node.
+- Requirement if total enrollment by DSASP Provider is \leq 25 MW: A single-loop communication configuration is required, consisting of: - 1 communications vendor 1 set of network components 1 ICCP node - The DSASP Provider and the NYISO will jointly complete their respective vendor agreements to establish the direct communications.
+This agreement is required by the vendor to connect the DSASP Provider to the NYISO over the network it manages.

+2. Hardware and Software Requirements

-Collaborate with NYISO personnel as necessary to comply with NYISO Direct Communications Procedure (CEII and NDA completion required). - Scalable to incorporate additional resources (if applicable). - For redundant communications configuration: - i.
-Be able to switch communications circuits and/or ICCP Node (e.g., have failover capability) - ii.
-The design of the system should be to achieve 99.99% availability. - iii.
+- Contact communication vendor to establish a link to the NYISO \square Establish a contract with the communications vendor: \circ Select a circuit type and bandwidth \circ Obtain the Virtual Private LAN Service o MPLS (Multi-Protocol Label Switching) - Identify Communication Network Hardware o Router(s) used must be capable of router to router encryption o Firewall(s) usage is highly recommended - Select the software solution to handle ICCP communication. - o Software must support Blocks 1 and 2 as both the client and the server. - Configure Hardware and Software for ICCP Node.
+O Collaborate with NYISO personnel as necessary to comply with NYISO Direct Communications Procedure (CEII and NDA completion required). - o Scalable to incorporate additional resources (if applicable). - o For redundant communications configuration: - Be able to switch communications circuits and/or ICCP Node (e.g., have i. failover capability) - The design of the system should be to achieve 99.99% availability. ii. - iii.
 Identify servers and other hardware based on requirements from software vendors.